 Why the change?
 The investment in me by my own leaders, through coaching and training.
 This is what gives me my passion for helping schools implement long-term, sustainable solutions to improve teaching and learning, fostering enjoyment of the job, teacher well-being and ultimately giving children the opportunities that will change their lives.

-I'm married to Bec, who runs a thriving cake business, and I'm dad to three energetic girls, one lazy greyhound and one lively kitten.
+I'm married to Bec, who runs a thriving cake business, and I'm dad to three energetic girls, one lazy greyhound and one chilled out cat.
 I live in Keighley, West Yorkshire, and I've worked in the Bradford area since graduating from St Martin's College in Lancaster, including several Dixons Academies where I was Primary Lead Practitioner from 2017-18.
 I was privileged enough to work with Bradford Research School during this time, designing and delivering CPD, before becoming Deputy Head at Dixons Allerton.

 My biggest learning curve has to have been arriving at Dixon's Manningham as Assistant Head in 2014 which was in Category 4 at the time and was situated within a completely different demographic than my previous schools.
 It was a huge challenge but together we turned the school around to achieve a 'Good' Ofsted within 3 years, during which time I completed the Teaching Leaders qualification with Ambition Leadership which really cemented my desire to continue leading.